 To enable Generative AI to give quality code reviews it is important to give instructions so the feedback follows best practice.
 You also need to define the experience of the reviewer and how you want the comments to instruct improvements.
 When reading the feedback it is important to be critical to find what needs to be improved.
 This will help with finding where to continuously tweak the instructions to gradually improve the value of the code review.

 Where to begin?

 The experience of the reviewer is also relevant.
-It is possible to give instructions so the Generative AI has different work experience.
+It is possible to give intructions so the Generative AI has different experience.
 There are benefits of testing feedback from both an experienced programmer and someone with experience in different fields.
-The given experience will affect the code review both in how the code gets analyzed and how the comments and the feedback is formulated.
+The given experience will affect the code review both in how the code gets analyzed and how the comments in the feedback is formulated.
 In this segment of instructions, it is especially important to experiment.
 With experimentation you will find what gives your team and you the most value.
 It is possible and advisable to personalize this in order to maximize its advantages for each person in a team.